dallasbrittany/news-crawler/README.md

 python main.py cli --crawler body --sources TheGuardian TheNewYorker --include climate
 ```

-Or to specify your own search terms for the body of articles in US and UK news sources with defaults for max articles and days back:
+Or to specify your own search terms for the body of articles in all available news publishing sources with defaults for max articles and days back:
 ```
 python main.py cli --crawler body --include AI technology
 ```